Pylons/pyramid/docs/narr/templates.rst

-You probably wouldn't use this particular snippet in a project, because it's easier to use the Mako renderer bindings which already exist for :mod:`repoze.bfg` named ``repoze.bfg.mako`` (available from `PyPI <http://pypi.python.org/pypi/repoze.bfg.mako>`_).
-But if your favorite templating system is not supported as a renderer extension for BFG, you can create your own simple conmbination as shown above.
+You probably wouldn't use this particular snippet in a project, because it's easier to use the Mako renderer bindings which already exist for :mod:`pyramid` named ``repoze.bfg.mako`` (available from `PyPI <http://pypi.python.org/pypi/repoze.bfg.mako>`_).
+But if your favorite templating system is not supported as a renderer extension for :mod:`pyramid`, you can create your own simple combination as shown above.

 .. note::

-   If you use third-party templating languages without cooperating BFG bindings directly within view callables, the auto-template-reload strategy explained in :ref:`reload_templates_section` will not be available, nor will the template resource overriding capability explained in :ref:`overriding_resources_section` be available, nor will it be possible to use any template using that language as a :term:`renderer`.
-However, it's reasonably easy to write custom templating system binding packages for use under :mod:`repoze.bfg` so that templates written in the language can be used as renderers.
+   If you use third-party templating languages without cooperating :mod:`pyramid` bindings directly within view callables, the auto-template-reload strategy explained in :ref:`reload_templates_section` will not be available, nor will the template resource overriding capability explained in :ref:`overriding_resources_section` be available, nor will it be possible to use any template using that language as a :term:`renderer`.
+However, it's reasonably easy to write custom templating system binding packages for use under :mod:`pyramid` so that templates written in the language can be used as renderers.
    See :ref:`adding_and_overriding_renderers` for instructions on how to create your own template renderer and :ref:`available_template_system_bindings` for example packages.